willieodonnel/mental-health-research/README.md

 # Mental Health Support Pipeline

-A local mental health inference system using **Mistral-7B-Instruct** on RTX 5080 GPU.
-Generates empathetic, professional counseling responses entirely on your local hardware.
+A mental health inference system using **Mistral-7B-Instruct** with local or cloud GPU support.
+Generates empathetic, professional counseling responses with optional multi-LLM evaluation framework.

-**IMPORTANT**:
-- ❌ Does **NOT** use ChatGPT/GPT-4 for inference
-- ✅ Uses **Mistral-7B-Instruct** running locally on RTX 5080
-- ✅ GPT-4 is **ONLY** used optionally as a judge for evaluation (NOT for generating responses)
-- ✅ 100% private - all inference runs on your hardware
+**Key Features**:
+- **Local-first inference**: Mistral-7B-Instruct runs on local GPU (tested on RTX 5080)
+- **Cloud GPU option**: Deploy on Modal (A10G, A100, H100) for evaluation
+- **Privacy-preserving**: All inference can run completely locally
+- **Multi-judge evaluation**: Optional evaluation using GPT-4, Gemini, or Claude as judges
+- **Binary question judging**: Objective YES/NO evaluation framework for reproducible scoring

 ## Table of Contents
 1. [Overview](#overview)